Jonah Bolden: College career

 Bolden was a redshirt in his freshman year at UCLA after he was ruled ineligible to play in 2014–15.
-Before the season, the NCAA declared him a partial-qualifier, stemming from his transfer from Australia when his senior year in high school has already began.
+Before the season, the NCAA declared him a partial qualifier, stemming from his transfer from Australia when his senior year in high school had already began.
 In January 2015, he was cleared by the NCAA to practice with the Bruins.
 In May, he underwent arthroscopic surgery for a torn meniscus in his right knee that was expected to sideline him for six to eight weeks.